I am a physicist with a wide range of interests.

 Laser Interferometer Gravitational-wave Observatory.

-undergraduate level and also occasionally taught or tutored younger
+the undergraduate level and also occasionally taught or tutored these

-I began teaching at the United States Military Academy at West
+I taught physics at the United States Military Academy at West

 Assistant Professor in the Department of Physics and